Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 What Is the Timeline of Recovery for FUT Hair Transplants?

 Immediate Post-Procedure Phase (First 2 Weeks): The initial recovery period involves mild swelling, redness, and discomfort, which is managed with prescribed medications.
 Scabs begin to form around the transplanted grafts, making it essential to avoid touching or scratching the area.
 Sleeping with the head elevated helps reduce swelling, and by the end of the first week, scabs will harden, itching increases, and gentle washing begins.
-If sutures or staples are used, they are typically removed between days 10 and 14.
+If sutures or staples are used, they are removed between days 10 and 14.

 Early Recovery Phase (Weeks 2-4): As healing progresses, the transplanted hair begins to shed in a natural process called ‘shock loss.’
 Although the visible hair falls out, the follicles remain intact, preparing for regrowth.
 The donor area still feels tight or slightly sensitive, but overall discomfort should subside.